 Learn more about OHA's 2020 visioning session

-Participants recommended three bold steps the state, providers, and individuals can take to begin improving the system, which OHA will further define this year.
+Participants recommended three bold steps the state, providers, and individuals can take to begin improving the system.
+OHA will further define these steps.

 Oregon's vision of youth psychiatric residential treatment services identifies important elements for future success, such as:

 To learn more, view the graphic of Oregon's vision.
 It summarizes Oregon's March 2020 discussions.
 You can use it to communicate with and engage others about the vision.

 If you are unable to read the graphic, please see the summary of the March 2020 visioning session.
 This includes text descriptions of each element on the graphic.